asemposki/SAMBA/README.md

 At its present status, there are two ways to test SAMBA:

-- After cloning this repo, make sure you have all of the required packages installed (see requirements.txt for a list of external packages needed) and open the Tutorials folder.
+- After cloning this repo, make sure you have all of the required packages installed (see requirements.txt for a list of external packages needed) and open the docs/Tutorials folder.
 Open the 3 notebooks there and run each notebook.
 If each cell is free of any errors, SAMBA is working correctly!

 - After cloning this repo, open a terminal and go to the Tests folder.
 This contains two pytest-compatible files (stay tuned for more!) that test the Bivariate and GP methods.
 Type `pytest` in your terminal and it should run both of the files.
 If all tests are passing and only a couple of warnings (about external packages) show up, SAMBA is passing its tests!
 <!-- #endregion -->